Home On the James by the RHODA Project Film Screening & Panel

 Home on the James Panel

-Continue the conversation with filmmaker, whitewater paddler, and videographer Hunter Davis, joined by fellow river enthusiasts, as they dive deeper into what makes the James River such a special place to live, explore, and connect.
-Panelists to be announced.
+Continue the conversation with filmmaker, whitewater paddler, and videographer Hunter Davis, joined by Nan Callahan, PR & Communication Manager at Sports Backers, as they dive deeper into what makes the James River such a special place to live, explore, and connect.

 Immediately following the screening